 catch, which is pretty bad news if you’re putting something in a

-try/catch block because you don’t want an exception to trick up to the top level and kill your program.
+try/catch block because you don’t want an exception to trickle up to the top level and kill your program.

 When I grepped through